Dev-Daljeet/WeatherApp/README.md

 ### How to use weather app:
   1. Enter the location (name or name with country code) of a city you want to search weather info for.
 For example, Brampton or Brampton,ca.
-  2. After entering the name in valid format, click on 'Submit' button to display the weather info.
+  2. After entering the name in a valid format, click on 'Submit' button to display the weather info.
      The result will be displayed in a white rectangle box.

+### How to download/run:
+  1. Clone the project or download the zip file and unzip it
+  2. Click on index.html and open it with any compatible web browser like Chrome, Edge, Opera or Firefox
+  3. You will see the web page with weather app heading and text field.

+  (If you want to use my .js file, please use your own API key.
+Go to OpenWeatherMap and make an account.
+You will get free API Key.
+Look for API key comment in .js file and replace my API key with your own API key in .js file.)
 ## Usage example:
 ### Example 1:  Searching the weather of few popular cities
 Serach the weather of California, Toronto and Waterloo.